-We have compiled a comprehensive bibliography of reports, theses, and published literature about the Slough.
-This bibliography is available in Endnote: ESNERR_Library-1109.enl or Text: NERREndnote_for_Web-1109.rtf With the update of this website we will soon have a searchable database, in the meantime if you are looking for a specific document email: email@example.com.
+We have compiled a comprehensive bibliography of reports, theses, key documents and published literature about the Slough.
+This bibliography is available in several ways.

 The Elkhorn Slough NERR publishes technical reports as a means for archiving and disseminating data sets, curricula, research findings or other information that would be useful to coastal managers, educators, and researchers, yet are unlikely to be published in the primary literature.
 All technical reports are available for download on the Technical Report Series webpage.